The Eucharist is the heart and the summit of the Church’s life, and the mass our highest form of worship.

 First Holy Communion for children happens once a year and preparation is done in the Good Shepherd Catechesis classes.

-If you are seeking First Holy Communion for your child, please contact Joy Carkeek.
+If you are seeking First Holy Communion for your child, please contact Kim Manson-Kullin.

-If you re an adult seeking First Holy Communion, please see the Right of Christian Initiation (RCIA) page.
+If you are an adult seeking First Holy Communion, please see the Right of Christian Initiation (RCIA) page.